 Stage 3: If you are still dissatisfied with the outcome of the Stage 2 Review, you can contact the Ombudsman: Northern Ireland Public Services Ombudsman (NIPSO), Progressive House, 33 Wellington Place, Belfast, BT1 6HN

 (B) If the complaint is about a third party organisation/individual funded by the Arts Council

 The Complaints Administrator will pass the complaint to the Director of Operations who will decide whether or not the complaint is to be handled in-house or whether it needs to be passed to the third party organisation (TPO) for action.

 - If the Director of Operations decides that this is an in-house matter, the complaint will be responded to within 7 working days.

 - If the Director of Operations decides that this is a matter for the TPO to resolve then a copy of the letter of complaint will be forwarded to the TPO within 3 working days.
 The covering letter will ask the TPO to deal with the matter and reply directly to you, the original complainant.
 The Arts Council cannot dictate to another organisation the timeframe within which it should reply to complaints.
 However, if a copy of the reply is not received from the TPO within one month, the Complaints Administrator will issue a reminder.
 If the TPO fails to provide a copy of the reply following a reminder this will be brought to the attention of the Director of Operations who will contact the TPO directly to establish the position.

 All written anonymous complaints will be logged as above.
 The Director of Operations will decide on the level of investigation into the complaint and the outcome will be recorded on file.

-A monthly report will be provided to Council on the number of complaints received and outcome within the period.
+A quarterly report will be provided to the Board of the Arts Council, (May, September, October and January) on the number of complaints received and their outcome within the period.